Henry Pottinger: Governor of Hong Kong

 Pottinger became the second Administrator of Hong Kong (1841–1843) and the first Governor of Hong Kong (1843–1844).
 When he forwarded the treaty to Aberdeen, Pottinger remarked, "the retention of Hong Kong is the only point in which I have intentionally exceeded my modified instructions, but every single hour I have passed in this superb country has convinced me of the necessity and desirability of our possessing such a settlement as an emporium for our trade and a place from which Her Majesty's subjects in China may be alike protected and controlled."

 On 26 April 1843, Pottinger's residence, now the Former French Mission Building, was burgled.
 In May 1843, he recommended a police force of four officers and 50 men be recruited from Britain, but this was rejected on financial grounds.

 On 26 June 1843, he was appointed to become the Chief Commander of the British troops stationed in Hong Kong.

 During his short tenure, Pottinger established executive and legislative chambers, with one discussing political affairs and one designing legal codes.
 However, the chambers did not convene often, and this gave Pottinger wide-ranging powers to decide on policy.

 Towards the end of his tenure, Pottinger lost the support of the local British merchants and was isolated.
 He left on 7 May 1844.

 During his governorship, Hong Kong became the major port for trading opium in China.

 Later life

 Pottinger returned to Britain in 1844.
 He became a member of the Privy Council on 23 May 1844, was presented with the freedom of many cities, and in June 1845 the House of Commons voted to grant him £1,500 a year for life.
 In 1847, he served as Governor of the Cape Colony.
 He returned to India as Governor of Madras from 1848 to 1854, and was promoted to lieutenant-general in 1851.
-He died in retirement in Malta on 18 March 1856.
+He died in retirement in Valletta, Crown Colony of Malta, on 18 March 1856.
 He was buried in the Protestant cemetery, now known as the Msida Bastion Historic Garden, in Floriana.
 A marble plaque is still visible.